dcampbell24/financial-accounts/README.md

 You can import Bank of America transactions via Import BoA.

-Via Tx 2nd you can get the price of metals, stocks, Bitcoin, Ethereum, and Gnosis.
+Via Tx 2nd you can get the price of metals, mutual funds, stocks, Bitcoin, Ethereum, and Gnosis.
 Tx 2nd becomes active when you select one of these currencies.
 Tx is the currency Tx 2nd is traded in.
 When you select "Get Price" Tx is populated with the quantity of Tx 2nd you hold times the current price (sometimes a day old price).

 Via Monthly Tx it supports making predictions into the future for what will